 - Resumes, on their own, are a poor method of sourcing candidates.

-- The best test of skill & talent is the candidate doing what they would do on-the-job.
+- The best indicator of skill & talent is the candidate doing what they would do on-the-job.

 - Whiteboard interviews likely cause you to miss out on great hires.

 - Pedigree (e.g., school, previous employer) is not an indicator of talent.